Are you planning to visit the Jungfrau region? Learn the brief history of Jungfrau Bahn with ECHO Rails.

 The Vision Of Adolf Guyer-Zeller

-The Jungfrau Railways was conceptualized first in 1893 by an industrialist Adolf Guyer-Zeller.
+The brief history of Jungfrau Bahn begins in 1893 with a vision of a famous industrialist Adolf Guyer-Zeller.
 Born in Bäretswil in Switzerland, Zeller was a son of a well-to-do Swiss entrepreneur.
 His father owned a cotton mill, and the family had means to educate their children.
 Young Adolf studied engineering at ETH and after finishing his education, he traveled to England, France, and even USA.

 After coming back, he joined his father in managing the family business, the spinning mill.
 Besides expanding the textile business by creating an export trade center in Zurich, Zeller started investing in a new, booming business – railways.
 He soon became the president of Swiss Northeastern Railway and started building his biggest dream: the Jungfrau Railway.

 The first documented ascent on Jungfrau took place in 1811.
 Only 80 years later, Zeller envisioned Europe’s highest railway station on the top of Jungfrau.

 In 1893, he applied for a concession to build a railway from Kleine Scheidegg, which was already a popular tourist location reachable by Wengneralp Railway, to Jungfraujoch.

 His idea was to drill a long tunnel through Eiger and Mönch, through which the railway would pass.

 He received the concession a year later and soon the preparations started.

 Providing Electric Power